We use third-party cookies in order to personalise your experience. Read our Privacy Policy.

 Why Do Consultants Leave?

-From our discussions with Movemeon users and insights from our platform, these are the key reasons consultants transition to new roles:
+From our discussions with Movemeon users and insights from our jobs board, these are the key reasons consultants transition to new roles:

 • Up or out model: The traditional consulting pyramid structure pushes many professionals to leave after a few years.